hodgettsp/cesR/README.md

 ## Using the Package

   The `cesR package` provides access to the CES Surveys through the use of a function call `get_ces(srvy)`.
 Where variable `srvy` is an associated survey code entered as either a character string or index call.
 On a call, the `cesR package` wiil create a data object for the requested survey.
 Survey code calls can be found in the table provided below.
 On a call, the `cesR package` will additonally print out the citation for the called survey dataset.
 Additionally, it is possible to lookup the survey codes within the package through the function call `get_cescodes()`.
 This function requires no variables and prints out a data frame with the survey codes and associated calls.
 The resulting printed data frame provides survey call codes that can be copied and used with the `get_ces()` function to create a data frame for a requested survey.
+Lastly, the `get_question(do, q)` returns a CES survey question for a given data object and column name.

 ### Examples